Step 7: Make Sure Everything's In Order

-While your Dream Town Realtor? has prepared a contract based on professional experience and common practice, have an attorney review it - a contingency for such a review is included in your offer.
+Although your Dream Town REALTOR® has prepared a contract based on professional experience and common practice, have an attorney review it—a contingency for such a review is included in your offer.
 Usually the legal review needs to be completed within a few working days of acceptance.
 Many attorneys handle real estate closings; attorneys who specialize in them usually work for a set fee, often significantly lower than what general-practice attorneys charge.

-Your Dream Town Realtor? will recommend several local real estate attorneys.
+Your Dream Town REALTOR® will recommend several local real estate attorneys.
 Make sure they're available on your closing day, and that their fees fit your budget.
-Try to assess from your first phone conversation with each attorney whether you are comfortable working with this person, since he will be protecting your interests until the closing.
+Try to assess from your first phone conversation with each attorney whether you are comfortable working with this person, since they will be protecting your interests until the closing.
 The attorney will help you prepare for the closing and do whatever is possible to ensure that it's successful.
-His fees are paid at the closing.
+Their fees are paid at the closing.

 A professional inspection of your Chicago home might be one of the best investments you can make.
 You should exercise due diligence and obtain all the disclosures available from the seller.
-People hate getting ripped off.
 The bigger the purchase the more time people spend researching it, and buying a home is one of the biggest purchases you can make.
 By law in Illinois, sellers are obligated to complete a real estate disclosure report.
 Here are some examples of flaws that require disclosure:

 - Electrical system - heating, air conditioning, and ventilations systems

-- Violations - which violation has not been corrected relating to the property, regarding local, state, or federal laws or regulations.
+- Violations - Any violation that has not been corrected relating to the property, in accordance with local, state, or federal laws or regulations

 This list is not complete.
-Talk to you Chicago realtor to get a current copy of Illinois's seller's disclosure list.
+Talk to your Chicago REALTOR® to get a current copy of Illinois' seller's disclosure list.
 If the seller knowingly conceals anything on this list, you have the right to take legal action.

 Your Chicago real estate agent can help answer any questions that you have about seller disclosures.
 Spend a little extra money and hire a home inspector that will conduct a thorough examination of the property.